European Banking Federation

 20 Jan 2022

-Their ask — The EBF requests limiting deductions to eligible liabilities only, excluding own funds until a full impact assessment is conducted.
+Message — The EBF requests limiting deductions to eligible liabilities only, excluding own funds until a full impact assessment is conducted.
 They want adequate implementation time to avoid breaching MREL requirements.
 They argue the current proposal contradicts existing capital requirements and lacks proper impact assessment.1234

-How it helps them — This would prevent intermediate parent entities from breaching requirements and maintain lending capacity.567
+Why — This would prevent intermediate parent entities from breaching requirements and maintain lending capacity.567

-Who loses — Regulators lose stricter capital buffers designed to ensure bank resolvability during crises.89
+Impact — Regulators lose stricter capital buffers designed to ensure bank resolvability during crises.89

 European Banking Federation warns Basel III impact understated